lucygilbert/bitmask_enum/README.md

 Aiming to be lightweight and performant, providing the core functionality for the use of a bitmask enum model attribute.

+It adds checking, getting, setting and toggling of the flags to the instance; scopes for flags to the class; and allows creating/updating the attribute with a flag/an array of flags rather than an integer.

 Supporting Ruby 2.4+ and Rails 4.2+.

 Credit is due to Joel Moss' gem [bitmask_attributes](https://github.com/joelmoss/bitmask_attributes).
 I came across it while considering if I should write a gem for this.
 It's great work and some elements of it inspired this gem, I just had my own thoughts about how I'd like the gem to operate, and wanted some more end-to-end experience on gem production so I decided to create this rather than pick up the torch on that repo.